Richard Bruno Heydrich: Childhood

 Bruno Heydrich was born in Leuben, a borough of Dresden, into a poor working-class Protestant family.
 His father, Carl Julius Reinhold Heydrich, was an apprentice cabinetmaker and his mother Ernestine Wilhelmine, took care of the five children.
 In 1867, when Bruno was two years old, the family moved to Meissen, a manufacturing center in Saxony.

 The family struggled with economic hardships throughout the course of Bruno's childhood.
 This was compounded by the death of Bruno's father in 1874 from tuberculosis, at the age of thirty-seven.
 This tragedy was shortly followed by the death of the eldest son, Reinhold Otto, of consumption aged just nineteen.
 Bruno, now the eldest child, began taking on odd jobs along with his mother in order to provide for his younger sisters.
 Ernestine remarried a few years later in 1877 to Gustav Robert Süss, a young Protestant locksmith, just nine years older than Bruno in order to provide a steady breadwinner for the family.

 Musical career

 Starting at age twelve, Bruno began to show a talent for music.
 He played tenor horn, double-bass, tuba, and was first violin for his school's orchestra.
 By age thirteen he was performing as a soloist with the Meissen Youth Orchestra as a singer in public concerts.
-This musical ability proved useful as Bruno and his younger brother Richard would often perform at local fairs in order to supplant the family's income.
+This musical ability proved useful as Bruno and his younger brother Richard would often perform at local fairs in order to supplement the family's income.
 In 1879, he earned a scholarship to the prestigious Royal Conservatory of Dresden, which was run by the Royal Councillor Eugen Krantz.
 During this time Bruno grew close to Krantz's daughter Elisabeth, however due to his family's poverty, low social standing, and his relative youth he was unable to propose marriage at the time.